 ...
-Following the publication of Judgment No. 2013-UNAT-357, the ASG/OHRM, by email of 14 January 2014, gave the ICTY Registrar specific instructions for the "Implementation of the UNAT Judgment".
-In fact, this email concerned also Judgment No. 2013-UNAT-[3]59, by which the Appeals Tribunal remanded for reconsideration also the conversion of 262 other ICTY staff members.
+Following the publication of Judgment No. 2013-UNAT-359, the ASG/OHRM, by email of 14 January 2014, gave the ICTY Registrar specific instructions for the "Implementation of the UNAT Judgment".

 ...
 In line with such instructions, each Applicant was invited, by letter of the Human Resources Section, ICTY, dated 29 January 2014, to submit within two weeks any information they deemed relevant for the new review to be undertaken.
-In response, six of the Applicants submitted further information on or about 13 February 2014.
+Many of the Applicants submitted further information in response.